South Africa's auto sector hit by job losses and company closures

 To help respond to the challenges the industry is facing, an incentive scheme for local manufacturing now includes electric vehicles and associated components, Tau said.

 "Localisation is not merely policy compliance, it is existential.
-A 5% increase in local content would unlock 30 billion rand in new procurement, dwarfing the 4.4 billion rand U.S. export market," Tau said.
+A 5% increase in local content would unlock R30bn in new procurement, dwarfing the R4.4bn US export market," Tau said.

 International manufacturers such as Stellantis and China's Chery are looking to localise production in South Africa, with Stellantis ready to break ground in the Eastern Cape province.